Leelo Keevallik, Principle Investigator, Professor

 hannah.pelikan[@liu.se]

-Sally Wiggins is an Associate Professor (aka Reader) in Psychology at Linköping University in Sweden.
-Her research interests focus on social interaction and discursive psychology, examining the ways in which embodied practices (such as eating, food preferences and gustatory pleasure) are enacted and become consequential in social contexts.
+Sally Wiggins is Professor in Psychology at Linköping University in Sweden.
+Her research interests focus on social interaction and discursive psychology, examining the ways in which embodied practices (such as eating, food preferences and gustatory pleasure and disgust) are enacted and become consequential in social contexts.
 For more on discursive psychology, see her textbook.
-For the project, she is analysing non-lexical vocalisations in family mealtime interaction, such as use of the gustatory ‘mmm’, lip smacks and disgust markers.
+For the projects, she has analysed non-lexical vocalisations in family mealtime interaction, such as use of the gustatory ‘mmm’, lip smacks and disgust markers.

 sally.wiggins.young[@liu.se]

-Kätlin Aare is a PhD student in the Phonetics Lab at the University of Tartu, Estonia, and a visiting researcher in the Phonetics Lab at Stockholm University, Sweden.
+Kätlin Aare contributed to the projects as a PhD student in the Phonetics Lab at the University of Tartu, Estonia, and a visiting researcher in the Phonetics Lab at Stockholm University, Sweden.
 She holds a master’s degree in Linguistics from Stockholm University and is a board member of the International Speech Communication Association’s Student Advisory Board.
-Her PhD project focuses on breathing during spontaneous conversations.
+Her PhD project focused on breathing during spontaneous conversations.
 Of particular interest are the functional use of resources for speech – air, namely – in the service of realising communicative intentions, and hidden events in conversational turn-taking, both investigated on the basis of physiological cues in the breathing signal.

 katlin.aare[@ling.su.se|ut.ee]